Racing Luck (1941 film)

 Racing Luck is a 1941 Australian comedy film directed by Rupert Kathner and starring Joe Valli, George Lloyd and Marshall Crosby.
-The jockey Darby Munro, who had a cameo as himself, described it as the best Australian film he had ever seen.

 Plot

-Two World War I veterans, Blue and Darkie, save an old race horse from being put down.
+Two First World War veterans, Blue and Darkie, save a sick race horse from being put down.
 Bluey restores it to healthy using potions used on camels during the war.
 The horse starts to win races but Darkie gets too excited, suffers a stroke and dies.